Photo Credit: Andrew Shearer

 MVD: I would’ve chosen a different host.
 Maybe one not so insufferably pretentious.

 Enjoy the sights, sounds and tantalizing fun of professional drag performances from all over the South.
-This year's theme is "Roaring 20s."
-Proceeds benefit HIV/AIDs support, education and prevention.
+This year's theme is "Divas are Forever."
+Proceeds benefit HIV/AIDS support, education and prevention.
 See story on p.
-8.
+13.